-You can laser cut quite a range of materials, our machines mostly cut paper and card but we are able to cut and engrave acrylic, wood and leather for instance.
+You can laser cut quite a range of materials, our machines mostly laser cut paper and card but we are able to laser cut and engrave acrylic, wood and leather for instance.
 We can’t cut metal or PVC.
-We have laser cut stone and even food.
+We have laser cut stone and even laser cut food.
 It’s always worth asking as we like a challenge.
 Just get us as much information about the material as you can including ideally the manufacturer so we can check the COSHH data sheet.

 Can you personalise using laser cutting?

 Yes, using a CSV. file we can add variable data fields to your design.
 Every copy could have a different guests or recipient's name laser cut of out it.
 A unique ticket number, cloakroom number or even a combination of both as you can add multiple fields to a design.
 You just have to choose a stencil cut font if the project is going to be completely laser cut out.

 What about engraving, can you do this?

 Yes, laser power can be adjusted so it only partly cuts through a material, you may hear this referred to as raster engraving, this is a really great effect and works particularly well on wood and plastics.
 This can add a really interesting look to your design, always worth asking us to try if you have something you want to experiment with.
 Some papers when they are laser engraved reveal a really interesting core colour, this is an amazing effect.